vtex-apps/product-comparison/docs/README.md

  ```
 ### Step 5 - Building the Product Comparison component

-In any desired template, such as the `store.search`, add the `product-comparison-drawer` block as shown below:
+In any desired template, such as `store.search`, add the `product-comparison-drawer` block, as shown below:

 ```json
 - "search-result-layout.desktop#search": {